Higher Technical Qualifications: Your Questions Answered

 How much will an HTQ cost and what about funding?

-As with other higher education programmes, full-time tuition fees vary, but are up to £9,250 a year.
-Government-backed tuition fee and maintenance loans may be available to eligible students through Student Finance England.
+As with other higher education programmes, full-time tuition fees vary, but are up to £9,535 a year for anyone starting a course in the 2025/26 academic year.
+Government-backed tuition fee and maintenance loans may be available to eligible students through Student Finance England (including those taking a part-time HTQ).
 Those who fulfil the criteria may also be entitled to a scholarship, bursary or grant; find out more about these through the UCAS website and it’s worth asking HTQ providers whether they are aware of any special funds.
 In some cases, funding is available through an Advanced Learner Loan.

 What can I do after gaining an HTQ?